gddezero/gcp-samples/starrocks_gcs/README.md

 # Query Hive table on Google Cloud Storage (GCS) using StarRocks

 StarRocks is a next-gen, high-performance analytical data warehouse that enables real-time, multi-dimensional, and highly concurrent data analysis.
 You can load data into StarRocks table or connect to external catalogs like Hive, Iceberg, Hudi, Delta Lake.
-This guide shows how to connect to Hive metastore and query data on Google Cloud Storage (GCS)。
+This guide shows how to connect to Hive metastore and query data on Google Cloud Storage (GCS) using StarRocks。

 **Table of Contents**
 - [Query Hive table on Google Cloud Storage (GCS) using StarRocks](#query-hive-table-on-google-cloud-storage-gcs-using-starrocks)